websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

 private Greeting _greeting;
 ```

-The method above invokes a `Greeting` instance's `greet` method with its `name` parameter. `Greeting` is the OSGi service type that the Implementation module registers.
+The method above invokes a `Greeting` instance's `greet` method with its `name` parameter. `Greeting` is the OSGi service type that the implementation module registers.
 The class must get a `Greeting` instance from the OSGi service registry.

 ### Annotate External Service References

-Getting an OSGi service requires creating a field of the service type and adding a [`@Reference`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Reference.html) annotation to that field.
+Getting an OSGi service requires creating a field of that service type and adding a [`@Reference`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Reference.html) annotation to the field.

 ```java
 @Reference